dnv-opensource/vista-sdk/README.md

 #### Vessel Information Structure

-There are two codified components of VIS in our SDKs
+There are various components of VIS in our SDKs:

-* Generic product model (Gmod)
+* Generic product model (Gmod) - C#, JS
+* Product model (Pmod) - JS
-* Codebooks
+* Codebooks (metadata tags) - C#, JS
-* Coming soon - versioning support, ability to convert gmod nodes and paths between versions of gmod
+* Locations - C#, JS

-For more information on this concepts, check out [vista.dnv.com/docs](https://vista.dnv.com/docs).
+For more information on this concepts, check out [docs.vista.dnv.com](https://docs.vista.dnv.com).

 #### ISO-19848 and ISO-19847

 Part of these standards are the definition of datastructures used for communicating and sharing sensor data.
 Note that while compression isnt explicitly mentioned in these standards, the standard doesnt prohibit use of compression when implementing these standards, as long as the datastructures remain the same.

+Related components:

+* Universal ID & Local ID - C#, JS
+* DataChannelList & TimeSeriesData - C#, JS

 ### Benchmarks